atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

     * RDS Public Snapshots
 * ****Service Limits****

+### 2. Security Checklist Validation

 Finally, once you have deployed resources in your account, a good checklist to review for security best practices can be found in the [AWS Security Checklist (PDF)](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf).
+Become familiar with the checklist items and periodically review your account against it's guidelines.

 ## Monitor and Manage Resource Configuration State